 The UK population is ageing.
-By 2030 half of all adults in the UK will be over 50 years old.
+By 2030, half of all adults in the UK will be over 50 years old.
 At the same time, there is a growing shortfall of younger people entering employment.
 Retaining older workers in the workplace has never been more important.

 Employers need to respond to this challenge and leverage the demographic changes for business success.
-Business in the Community aims to make the UK the world leader at responsible business.
-Through our age campaign, we provide employers with the tools and insight they need to support a growing older workforce.
-We inspire and share best practice to promote truly age-inclusive workplaces in which employees of all ages and stages of life can thrive.
+Business in the Community (BITC) aims to make the UK the world leader in responsible business.
+Through our support on age at work we provide employers with the tools and insight they need to support a growing older workforce.
+We inspire and share best practice to promote ageinclusive workplaces in which employees of all ages and stages of life can thrive.

-Retaining, retraining and recruiting older workers and creating workplaces where people of all ages can thrive is essential for business success.
+Retaining, retraining and recruiting older workers, and creating workplaces where people of all ages can thrive, is essential for business success.